amd112/clusteringEthics/index.md

 Below is the dendogram generated through clustering.
 As discussed in methods, the dendogram is generated bottom up, starting with each organization as its owen cluster and merging the clusters that increase the pooled within-group sum of squares least.
 On the x-axis we see each of the organizations.
 On the y-axis is the cummulative within-group sum of squares.
 The level at which two clusters merge represents the increase in within-group sum of squares at that merge.
 This visual representation of the clustering process is similar to an evolutionary tree, with higher level merges representing more 'evolutionarily' distinct groups.

-Switching the frame work to a top down approach, initially all organizations are in one large cluster.
+Switching the framework to a top down approach, initially all organizations are in one large cluster.
 At each of the splits salient words are annotated at each of the splits.
 These salient words don't represent the decision factors used by the model, or what is the ultimate unqiue identifier for a group.
 Rather, the salient words indicate at each split which words are the most distinctly relevant to each of the groups in the split.
 These words can give us an idea of what the split represents.

 ![dendogram](https://github.com/amd112/clusteringEthics/blob/master/images/labeled_clusters_un.png?raw=true "Ward Dendogram")